FINNGEN/commons/liftover/README.md

                         Chain file for liftover
   -o OUT, --out OUT     Folder where to save the results --sep SEP             column separator in file to be lifted.
+Default tab --temp_dir TEMP_DIR   Temp dir location
+  --chr_as_is           Do not convert chromosome names to numbers in final
+                        output
-Default tab --info chr pos ref alt
+  --info chr pos ref alt
                         Name of columns
   --var snpid snp_sep   Column name of snpid and separator